algolia/dev-novel/README.md

 ### Installation

-Since the project is still private, you will need to clone and build dev-novel by yourself in order to use it in your project:

-* `$ git clone git@github.com:algolia/dev-novel.git`
+* `$ npm i -D dev-novel` OR
-* `$ cd dev-novel && yarn && yarn link`

-Then in your project you simply run:

-* `$ yarn link dev-novel`
+* `$ yarn add -D dev-novel`

-You will also need to provide your own build system, we are not providing an minified/unified build for the moment.
-So use either webpack, rollup or browserify to start your dev environment.
+You will need your own build system (like webpack or rollup) to process the javascript and serve the page for you.
+You need to serve an `index.html` with a body tag and voilà!

 ### Usage